-Overall B +
+Overall A-

-Curriculum
+Curriculum B

-The Joint Medical Program (JMP) case-based curriculum is driven by student-inquiry and allow integration of many concepts of environmental health with the basic science and clinical curriculum JMP also offers many electives via the UC Berkeley's School of Public Health and UCSF School Medicine whose primary focus is on sustainability and planetary health.
-However, the core curriculum short on topics related to the impact of climate change on health and healthcare systems.
-Recommendations: During the summer of 2022, developments to the JMP's curriculum improving structure, such as the PBL working committee, offered opportunities for student and faculty advised recommend continuing to utilize student working groups to increase coverage of planetary health especially as they pertain to environmental justice and antiracism, within the PBL course, Clinic course, and Master's Seminars infrastructures. ulum.
-The ol of iculum falls vement vocacy.
-We th concepts,
+The Joint Medical Program (JMP) case-based curriculum is driven by student-inquiry and allows for the integration of many concepts of environmental health into the curriculum.
+Many electives are available via UC Berkeley's School of Public Health and UCSF School of Medicine that focus on sustainability and planetary health.
+However, the core curriculum falls short on the impacts of climate change on health & healthcare systems.

+Recommendations: We recommend continuing to use student working groups to increase coverage of planetary health concepts, especially as they pertain to environmental justice and antiracism, within the PBL course, Clinical Skills course, and Master's Seminars infrastructures.
+Faculty members are currently working on a longitudinal curriculum on climate change that will hopefully be implemented in the fall of 2024.

-Interdisciplinary Research A+
+Interdisciplinary Research

+A+

 The JMP is housed within the UC Berkeley's School of Public Health, which offers many mentorship and financial opportunities for JMP students in pursuit of their Master's Thesis.
+Currently, there are four Master's Thesis projects related to environmental health; the titles are as follows: 1) OBGYN environmental health knowledge and pesticide exposure screening and counseling of pregnant and breastfeeding farmworkers in California, 2) Community Based Approaches to Tree Planting and Urban Greening in Richmond, CA, 3) Wildfire Smoke Exposure and Acne in San Francisco 2015-2021, 4) Ambient air pollution is associated with graft failure/death in pediatric liver transplant recipients.

 Recommendations: We recommend the JMP faculty to continue to encourage students to pursue their research or Master's Thesis on planetary health.

-Community Outreach and Advocacy Α
+Community Outreach and Advocacy

+A

-JMP students have many opportunities to engage in community outreach and advocacy efforts a with environmental justice.
-In addition, the UC Berkeley's School of Public Health offers many advoacy opportunities related to planetary health.
-Recommendations: Environmental justice advocacy opportunities and sustainability updates sh regularly included in the weekly Berkeley Public Health Digest and JMP newletters. community
+JMP students have many opportunities to engage in community outreach and advocacy efforts associated with environmental justice.
+In addition, the UC Berkeley's School of Public Health offers many community advocacy opportunities related to planetary health.

+Recommendations: Environmental justice advocacy opportunities and sustainability updates should be regularly included in the weekly Berkeley Public Health Digest and JMP newsletter.

-Support for Student-Led Initiatives A -
+Support for Student-Led Initiatives

+A-

 The JMP, UC Berkeley, and UCSF community offers institutional support for student-led planetary health initiatives, including funding, fellowships, and programming.
 JMP students can receive funding for planetary health projects via UC Berkeley's Green Initiative Fund at UC Berkeley, UCSF's Environmental Research and Translation for Health (EaRTH), and many more.

 Recommendations: We recommend a funded and faculty-mentored student organization within the JMP dedicated to planetary health and sustainability, as well as a formal JMP student liaison position dedicated to curriculum reform and sustainability best practices.

 Campus Sustainability

+\mathbf{B} +

-UC Berkeley and UCSF have made a pledge to emit net zero greenhouse gases from carbon em sources by 2025.
-These campuses also have an Office of Sustainability focused on green energy infrastructure, and food.
-Recommendations: The Office of Sustainability at UC Berkeley and UCSF should engage in e increase food and beverage sustainability.
-The JMP should also require sustainability measures, using UC Berkeley's green event resources for events.
-7, utilities, efforts to
+UC Berkeley & UCSF have pledged to emit net zero greenhouse gasses from carbon emission sources by 2025.
+These campuses also have an Office of Sustainability focused on green energy, utilities, infrastructure, and food.
+Recommendations: The Office of Sustainability at UC Berkeley and UCSF should engage in efforts to increase food and beverage sustainability.
+The JMP should also require sustainability measures, possibly using UC Berkeley's green event resources for events.